 The Medical Plan includes a health reimbursement account, which we call the Medical Reimbursement Account (MRA).
 This tax-free account will automatically be established on your behalf at your health care company - Aetna or Cigna.
+PayFlex, an Aetna company, will administer the MRA if you select Aetna.
 Your MRA is completely company-funded; you are not permitted to contribute.